Tuition Assistance Programs

 Explore the details below to find out how these programs work, what you need to qualify, and how to get started on your application today.

-Pro tip: If tuition assistance doesn't cover all of your education costs, you can combine it with other benefits, such as the GI Bill or scholarships specifically for veterans.
+NOTE: If tuition assistance doesn't cover all of your education costs, you can combine it with other benefits, such as the GI Bill or scholarships.
 You can combine these resources to minimize your out-of-pocket expenses and maximize your educational opportunities.

 Understanding Tuition Assistance Programs

-Read on to learn more about Tuition Assitance Programs for military veterans including eligibility, costs covered, and how to apply.
+Read on to learn more about Tuition Assistance Programs for military veterans including eligibility, costs covered, and how to apply.

 Eligibility for tuition assistance programs may vary by branch of service and the specific program, but general criteria include: